Colorado Enacts Privacy Act, Becoming Third State with Comprehensive Privacy Law

 - Establish a procedure to determine when to conduct a data protection assessment.

 Although the CPA and the other new data privacy laws do not go into effect for some time, it is never too early to start assessing your company’s data privacy obligations and begin working toward compliance.
 Koley Jessen will continue to monitor developments related to the new laws and advise as updates become available.
-If you have questions on whether your business needs to comply with the new data privacy laws and what steps you must take to comply with the new laws, please contact one of the specialists in Koley Jessen’s Data Privacy and Security Practice Area.
+If you have questions on whether your business needs to comply with the new data privacy laws and what steps you must take to comply with the new laws, please contact one of the specialists in Koley Jessen’s Data Privacy and Security Law team.

 Special thanks to Kayla Sullivan, Koley Jessen Summer Associate, for her contributions to this article.